boogas0/CTF-Writeups/PicoCTF2019_seed_sPRiNG/readme.md

   exit(-1);
 }
 ```
 Below is what I ended up with after cleaning up the code.
-I editing the function signature of main, renamed all locals to logical names, took out anything that didn't contribute to the program (local_10 in above) and also removed the all the puts function calls that made the ascii art because it was just in the way.
+I edited the function signature of main, renamed all locals to logical names, took out anything that didn't contribute to the program (local_10 in above) and also removed all the puts function calls that made the ascii art because it was just in the way.

 ```C
 int main(int argc,char **argv)